sveltejs/sapper/site/content/docs/11-deploying.md

 ### Deploying from sapper build

-You will need your Node production dependencies (`node_modules`), `static` directory, and `__sapper__/build` itself to run your app on any machine you'd like.
+You will need the `__sapper__/build` and `static` directories as well as the production dependencies in `node_modules` to run the application.
 Node production dependencies can be generated with `npm ci --prod`, you can then start your app with:

 ```bash
 node __sapper__/build